The DSA Study Needs Assessment process

-The following explains each step of the Disabled Students' Allowances study needs assessment process, including what to do before and after your assessment.
+The following explains each step of the Disabled Students' Allowances (DSA) Study Needs Assessment process, including what to do before and after your assessment.

-- Obtain medical evidence of your condition; impairment; specific learning difficulty (eg dyslexia); or mental health condition.
+- Obtain medical evidence of your condition, impairment, specific learning difficulty eg dyslexia, or mental health difficulty.

-You will receive a letter from your Funding Body confirming you are eligible to attend a DSA Study Needs Assessment.
+- You'll receive a letter from your funding body confirming you're eligible to attend a Study Needs Assessment.

-- At least two working days before the appointment:
+- At least two working days before the assessment you must:

 - Once AWE have received the required documents they will contact you to confirm the appointment and provide additional details.

 - You should allow about two hours for the assessment.

 - Your Assessor will ask you about the disability-related difficulties that affect your studies and may show you some assistive software and equipment.

 This isn’t a test.
 This assessment is a discussion between you and your Assessor to decide what recommendations of support should be made to your funding body and university.